 The EEOC defines reprisal or retaliation as discrimination that adversely affects a term or condition of employment of any employee or applicant because of her or his involvement in EEO complaint activity.
 It also prohibits reprisal or retaliation for opposing any employment practice that the individual reasonably and in good faith believes violates Title VII.

 On December 7, 1993, in response to Executive Order 11478, as amended by Executive Order 12106, and as further amended by Executive Order 13087 (collectively, the Executive Order), the Department of Interior expanded its Equal Opportunity Policy to include sexual orientation as a basis for filing discrimination complaints as it relates to all matters of employment.
-Although the EEOC does not process complaints based on sexual orientation, the Department of the Interior does process and investigate claims based upon sexual orientation and provides for a hearing if not resolved at the pre-complaint or investigative stage.
+Recently, the EEOC also began processing complaints based on sexual orientation.
+The Department of the Interior does process and investigate claims based upon sexual orientation, if not resolved at the pre-complaint or investigative stage.
 The informal process for a claim based on sexual orientation is the same as any other basis.
 The Department of the Interior identifies sexual orientation as "homosexuality (gay or lesbian), bisexuality, heterosexuality, or transsexuality, whether such orientation is real or perceived."

 Status as a Parent